blutorange/js-elbe/README.md

 Iterators are great, and works well with Sets and Maps, eg. `(new Map()).entries()`.
 Until I realized you can't really do much with iterators, and having to do manual iterations all the time is a pain.
+Methods and their names inspired by JavaScript, Java stream API and ruby's enumerables.

 # Docs